Lavender’s flower meaning is “expecting love.”

 Grosso Lavender has the characteristics of both English Lavender and Spike Lavender.

-It can promote muscle relaxation and reduce migraines with its refreshing and soothing effects.
+It can promote muscle relaxation and reduce migraines with its refreshing and uplifting effects.

 Mid-July to mid-September